lasp/adamant/README.md

 The best way to get started with Adamant is to try out the [Example Project](https://github.com/lasp/adamant_example).
 The example demonstrates a functioning deployment of Adamant that runs on both Linux and an embedded [Raspberry Pi Pico](https://www.raspberrypi.com/products/raspberry-pi-pico/) target.
 The example also provides a docker-based build environment that contains all the dependencies needed for working with Adamant.
 You are encouraged to clone the example project and begin modifying it to meet your needs.

+If you want to create your own project from scratch, it is best to start by bringing up the provided [Docker environment](https://github.com/lasp/adamant/docker), which comes with Adamant's dependencies pre-installed.
+From here, you can build and run things within Adamant and then start building out your own project that uses it.

 Want to read more first?
 See the [Architecture Description Document](doc/architecture_description_document/architecture_description_document.pdf) and [User Guide](doc/user_guide/user_guide.pdf).

 ## Need Help?